Memory

 Saving NLU results & user choices for later

 Every time you use Request User Input option in a block, the previous NLU results are overwritten.
-To save them for later, use memory.
+To save them for later, use Memory.
 You can either save all of the results using nlu.intentsList

 for intents and nlu.variablesList